-The SA is responsible for implementing activities to assess COMPs against PA expectation and to report results to the DOE through compliance assessment reports.
-Additionally, the SA is required to periodically reassess the COMPs program and recommend changes to the DOE.
-It is the responsibility of the SA to notify the DOE if an assessment generates information that changes the current understanding of data, parameter values, or conceptual models which are important to the assessment of the performance of the repository.
+The SA is responsible for implementing activities to assessing COMPs against PA expectations and report results to the DOE through an annual compliance assessment report.

+It is the responsibility of the SA to ensure that the DOE is fully informed in the event that the SA's activities generate information that changes current understanding of data, parameter values, or conceptual models that are important to the assessment of the performance of the repository.
 In this role, the SA will be required to integrate the information generated and present a single position to the DOE.
 When unexpected or anomalous results are generated, the SA will recommend to the DOE actions appropriate to mitigate or respond to the unexpected result.
 The SA will also communicate to the M&OC results that may impact the M&OC monitoring activities.
+The SA will prepare a COMP Assessment Report annually that will be sent to the EPA as part of the annual reporting requirement of 40 CFR §194.4(b)(4).
+Additionally, the SA is responsible for periodically reassessing the COMPs program and recommending changes to the DOE.